-The wings L/R insertion width can be manually configured, or can be set to automatically track with aspect ratio as set by the device.
+The wings L/R insertion width can be manually configured using a wings width control.

-Key/Fill Insertion Option □
+Key/Fill Insertion Option ⊡

 Option +KEYER provides for three of the device SDI video inputs to be used as respective program video, key, and fill inputs.
-Providing back-end (post scaler) keying, this function provides chroma keying using the KEY VID IN signal.
+This function provides chroma keying using the KEY VID IN signal.
 The FILL VID IN signal provides the fill video that is inserted in the area "cleared out" by the key.
 The keying user interface displays key and fill timing relative to the output video, allowing timing offset to be adjusted such that key and fill can be properly framed.
-(The option and its host device does not provide timing offset control of the key/fill video; offset must be provided by external frame sync cards or devices controlling the key and fill video feed.)
+(The option and its host BBG-1022-FS-DSP does not provide timing offset control of the key/fill video; offset must be provided by external frame sync cards or devices controlling the key and fill video feed.)
 The program video input when using keying accommodates either an SDI or an analog video input; key and fill inputs are SDI only.